About

 -Acts 17:6

-As creatives of faith, we long to infuse our newness of life and share the love, the beauty, the magnificence, and the truth of the Creator in everything we produce.
-And that is who this site has especially in mind – creatives.
+As people of faith who create, we, like our Creator God, aim to bring newness of life and share His love, beauty, magnificence, and truth in everything we craft.
+That is especially who this site is meant for—creatives.

 – 2 Cor 4:18